Proto-Bulgarish Place Names in Eastern Europe

 Chavusy, a town im Mogilev Region.
 Belarus.

 All the given names contain a root that corresponds to Chuv. chăvash "Chuvash".
-Apparently, the ancient Bulgars stayed in the noted settlements before arriving Slavic population which called by them according to the self-names of the inhabitants.
-A table sort of grapes called "chaus/chaush" known and the Russsian name Chausov is known, but the origin of these words has not yet been explained.
+The ancient Bulgars remained in the indicated settlements until the arrival of the Slavic population, who named them following the self-designation of the inhabitants.
+A table sort of grapes called "chaus/chaush" is known and the Russsian name Chausov is known, but the origin of these words has not yet been explained.
 There is a word of non-Romance origin ceauș "courier, messenger" in Romanian.
-Apparently it also comes from the self-name of the Chuvashes since Scythian time.
+It also comes from the self-name of the Chuvashes since Scythian times.

-The most common Bulgarish place names in Eastern Europe are Mayak and Mayaki, which can be associated with Chuv. lighthouse "landmark".
-In Russia alone, there are about fifty toponyms Mayak, although some of them come from the name of a navigational landmark.
+The most common Bulgarish place names in Eastern Europe are Mayak and Mayaki, which can be associated with Chuv. lighthouse "landmark" which comes from the Chuv. may "side", "direction", "method", "reason", or "case".
+In Russia alone, there are about fifty toponyms of Mayak, although some of them come from the name of a navigational landmark.
 However, in favor of the Bulgar origin of others is the fact that one of the most common toponyms in Russia, numbering more than a hundred cases, is the name Markovo, which is associated with OE. mearc, mearca "boundary", "sign", "county", "marked space", i.e. in a meaning close to the Chuvash word.
 In this one can see a certain pattern in the naming of geographical objects by ancient peoples.
 It is almost impossible to separate the toponyms Mayak of Bulgar and Russian origin; one can speak more confidently about those who are among the clusters of other Bulgarish ones.
 Those that are located in isolation should not be taken into consideration.
 In this case, in Russia, one can count at least twenty-five names of Bulgarish origin, and fifteen in Ukraine.
 There are fewer place names Mayaki, but it can be assumed that almost all of them are of Bulgarish origin.

 At the second mill BC, the Turkic tribe of Bulgar, the ancestors of the modern-day Chuvash, primarily occupied the country on the left bank of the Dniester (Stetsyuk V., 1999, 85-95; Stetsyuk V. 2000, 28).
 The border between their habitat and the Teuton area lay across the watersheds of the Pripjat’ and Dniester.
 As this boundary was feebly marked, linguistic contacts Bulgars with Teutons and other Germanic tribes were rather close, as the numerous lexical matches between the modern German and Chuvash languages make clear.
 This fact has been noted by several researchers working independently of each other (KORNILOV G.E., 1973; YEGOROV GENNADIY., 1993; STETSYUK VALENTYN., 1998).
-The Bulgars stay on the mentioned territory is confirmed by local place names, which can not be explained by means of the Slavic languages but are understandable by means of Chuvash.
-The bulk of Bulgarish place names is concentrated in the Lviv region, but in enough large quantities, they are also found in the Volyn region, in the Carpathian Mountains, and adjacent localities of Hungary and Poland.
+The Bulgars' stay on the mentioned territory is confirmed by local place names, which can not be explained using the Slavic languages but are understandable using Chuvash.
+The bulk of Bulgarish place names is concentrated in the Lviv region, but in large quantities, they are also found in the Volyn region, in the Carpathian Mountains, and adjacent localities of Hungary and Poland.

 While deciphering place names the following phonetic correspondences between the Ukrainian and Chuvash languages were revealed: